ocean-satellite-tools/mind-the-chl-gap-2024/README.md

 #### Methods

 * Our plan is to use the DeepXDE library for PINN support along with a standard ConvLSTM architecture in Pytorch.
 The ConvLSTM is trained on the Level 3 data and the predictions are passed to a DeepONet from DeepXDE, this fits the predictions according to the PDE and conditions(subject to tuning) defined in the PINN.
 We have a basic notebook for this and a model that works "ok" but not better than our U-Net model.
 * We have a process for testing model performance using "fake" clouds (obtained from actual cloud cover elsewhere in the data) in order to get an estimate of the gap-filling error of the model.
 This allows us to compare performance to other models or to other gap-filled products (like the Copernicus Level-4 globColour product).
+See below for the 'fake' cloud figure.
 * Data: We have a zarr file for the Indian Ocean and Bay of Bengal with 26 years of gridded data on Chl-a and many co-located environmental variables.
 It is ready for machine-learning models!

 #### General goals